East Side Mining District Roads

 To the west are incredible views of Mt.
 Elbert and Mt.
 Massive, the state’s two highest peaks.
 To the east looms the Mosquito Range and the road that leads over 13,185′ Mosquito Pass, nicknamed “The Highway of Frozen Death.”
 Test your 4WD skills on this road or perhaps your ankle stability.
 It’s all worth it for the expansive, top-of-the-world views up and down the Sawatch range.

-In the winter, an extensive network of East Side Mining District roads are groomed and open to fat bikes and snowmobiles and for hiking, Nordic skiing, and snowshoeing.
+An extensive network of East Side Mining District roads are groomed in the winter and open to fat bikes and snowmobiles and for hiking, Nordic skiing, and snowshoeing.

-Directions to Trails: Leave directly from Leadville’s east side on 5th Street or 7th Street or find parking areas as you work your way up the mountain.
+Leave directly from Leadville’s east side on 5th Street or 7th Street or find parking areas as you work your way up the mountain.
 In winter, parking areas are available where plowing ends, a couple miles up both 5th and 7th streets.
 Take a short three-mile loop, or explore as long as you like.
 Multiple loops of varying lengths and difficulty are possible.
 Interactive map